PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 - LangChain / LlamaIndex *(for building agent workflows and RAG pipelines)*
 - Vector Databases *(FAISS / Chroma)* for semantic retrieval

-**This progression has been planned in a manner to mirror **how real-life AI knowledge systems evolve from structured content design to fully integrated agent pipelines in production environments.**
+This progression has been planned in a manner to mirror **how real-life AI knowledge systems evolve from structured content design to fully integrated agent pipelines in production environments**.

 ---